 Prof. Latour’s visit is sponsored by the Brown Institute for Media Innovation, Alliance (Columbia, École Polytechnique, Sciences Po, and Panthéon-Sorbonne University), The Center for Science and Society, and The Faculty of Arts and Sciences.

 Today the Brown Institute moved into its new home at Columbia University.
 I (Mark Hansen) can report that the space is more lovely than I could have ever imagined.
 While there's plenty to do still -- including a mural by Shantell Martin -- the space is inspiring.
 LTL Architects did a wonderful job!
 To mark the move, the Chronicle of Higher Education also wrote a fantastic piece about Brown and its goals.
 Joy!

 September 21-25, The Brown Institute, with assistance from the Faculty of Arts and Sciences at Columbia University, will host the French anthropologist and sociologist Bruno Latour.
 During his visit, Latour will give a public lecture (with Q&A by Nicholas Lemann of the Columbia School of Journalism), participate in both student and faculty seminars, and oversee three performances of his play "Gaia Global Circus" at The Kitchen in Chelsea.
-We'll post details about how to participate in any of the events during this amazing week.
+Check out bruno.brown.columbia.edu for a complete list of events.

 Computation+Journalism is a forum for discussing the ways journalism is and should be adapting in the face of the quantitative turn in society.
 We invite the participation of a broad range of thinkers, doers, and storytellers to this interdisciplinary meeting, a hybridization of journalism and the computing and data sciences.
 We want to hear from journalists with an interest in, or experience in, developing new technologies or applications, and from data and computer scientists working in news, or storytelling broadly, and collaborating or hoping to collaborate with journalistic organizations.